Thilaga-26/NestJS-Web-App-with-MySQL-and-EJS-Views/README.md

 # Step 1: Generate Module

-Use the Nest CLI to generate a new module.
-Replace `module-name` with the name of your module:
 NestJS follows a modular architecture, allowing developers to organize their code into cohesive modules.

 Follow these steps to create a new module in your NestJS application: